klust/LUMI-BE-training-materials/docs/intro-evolving/08_Lustre.md

 </figure>
 -->

-On Lustre, large files are typically broken into blocks called *stripes* that are then cyclically spread across a number of chunk files called *objects* in LUSTRE, each on a separate OST.
+On Lustre, large files are typically broken into blocks called *stripes* or *chunks* that are then cyclically spread across a number of chunk files called *objects* in LUSTRE, each on a separate OST.
-In the figure above, the file is spread across the OSTs 0, 2, 4 and 6.
+In the figure in the slide above, the file is spread across the OSTs 0, 2, 4 and 6.

 This process is completely transparent to the user with respect to correctness.
 The Lustre client takes care of the process and presents a traditional file to the application program.